therealbill/redskull-cli/README.md

 1.2.3.5: `redis-cli sentinel add -n 1.2.3.5`

 # TODO/BUGS
- * Currently expects to be talking to localhost:8001.
-This is moving into a configurable via ENV and/or CLI flags.
  * Still need several functions via the Server API exposed such as cloning, and more detailed RS determined data
  * More/Better output in `pod show`